gpuweb/cts/docs/implementing.md

 ## Test parameterization

-The CTS provides a helper (`pcombine`) for creating large cartesian products of test parameters.
+The CTS provides helpers (`params().combine()`) for creating large cartesian products of test parameters.
 The harnesses runs one "test case" for each one.

+TODO(github.com/gpuweb/cts/issues/305): document test subcases, once they exist.

+See `basic,params_builder` in `examples.spec.ts` for an example.

-Test parameterization and `pcombine` should be applied liberally to ensure the maximum coverage possible within reasonable time.
-You can skip some with `pfilter`.
+Test parameterization and `.combine()` should be applied liberally to ensure the maximum coverage possible within reasonable time.
+You can skip some with `.filter()`.
 And remember: computers are pretty fast - thousands of test cases can be reasonable.

 Use existing lists of parameters values (such as